God’s Righteous Disposition

 (Gen 19:24-25) Then the LORD rained on Sodom and on Gomorrah brimstone and fire from the LORD out of heaven; And he overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew on the ground.

 From these passages, it is not difficult to see that Sodom’s iniquity and corruption had already reached a degree detestable to both man and God, and that in the eyes of God the city therefore deserved to be destroyed.
 But what happened inside the city before it was destroyed?
-What can we learn from these events?
-What does God’s attitude toward these events show us about His disposition?
-In order to understand the whole story, let us carefully read what was recorded in the Scripture….
+What can people learn from these events?
+What does God’s attitude toward these events show people about His disposition?
+In order to understand the whole story, let us carefully read what was recorded in the Scripture …

 Sodom’s Corruption: Infuriating to Man, Enraging to God